 Clinical Canine Massage is a holistic therapy based on the premise that what affects one part of the dog affects their whole being.
 It is a highly skilled, non-invasive, drug free therapy which provides remedial manipulation to the soft tissues of the musculoskeletal system.
 By understanding their body’s needs we can help them to achieve optimum health.
-I specialise in remedial massage which can provide both psychological and physiological benefits for your dog.
+I specialise in clinical massage which can provide both psychological and physiological benefits for your dog.

 Your has around 700 muscles which pull on approximately 320 bones to produce movement.
 Muscle accounts for 45% of your dog’s bodyweight (55% in a Greyhound) and therefore it is not surprising, based on this complex muscular system, that dogs are prone to soft tissue injury.
 If any one of these muscles has an injury or is restricted, movement will be compromised.